-Eligible Security/ Transaction General Requirements / Principles 1.
+Eligible Security/ Transaction General Requirement s / Principles 1.
 Transferable securities and money market instruments Must be admitted to or dealt in on a regulated market within an Eligible State or on another regulated stock exchange that operates regularly and is recognized and open to the public within an Eligible State.
 Recently issued securities must pledge to seek a listing on an official stock exchange or another regulated stock exchange which operates regularly and is recognized and open to the public within an Eligible State, and must receive it within 12 months of issue.
 2. Money market instruments that do not meet the requirements in row 1 Must be subject (either at the instrument level or the issuer level) to investor protection and savings regulation.
-Must be one of the following: issued or guaranteed by a central, regional or local authority or a central bank of a Member State, the European Central Bank, the European Investment Bank, the EU, an international authority to which at least one EU nation belongs, a sovereign nation, or in the case of a federation, a federal state issued or guaranteed by any establishment that is subject to EU prudential supervision rules or to other prudential rules the CSSF considers to be at least as stringent issued by an issuer that belongs to a category recognised by the CSSF and also meets one of the following criteria: it has at least EUR 10 million in capital and reserves and publishes annual accounts consistent with fourth Directive 78/660/EEC it is dedicated to financing a group of companies at least one of which is publicly listed 3.
+Must be one of the following: issued or guaranteed by a central, regional or local authority or a central bank of a Member State, the European Central Bank, the European Investment Bank, the EU, an international authority to which at least one EU nation belongs, a sovereign nation, or in the case of a federation, a federal state issued by an issuer or undertaking whose securities qualify under Row 1 above issued or guaranteed by any establishment that is subject to EU prudential supervision rules or to other prudential rules the CSSF considers to be at least as stringent issued by an issuer that belongs to a category recognised by the CSSF and also meets one of the following criteria: it has at least EUR 10 million in capital and reserves and publishes annual accounts consistent with fourth Directive 78/660/EEC it is dedicated to financing a group of companies at least one of which is publicly listed it is dedicated to financing securitisation vehicles that benefit from a banking liquidity line 3.
 Transferable securities and money market instruments that do not meet the requirements in rows 1 and 2 • Limited to 10% of Sub-Fund assets.
+4. Shares of UCITS or UCIs (either within EU or not) that are not linked to the Fund Must be authorized by an EU member or by Canada, Hong Kong, Japan, Norway, Switzerland or the USA.
+Such UCITS or UCI cannot, according to its constitutional documents, invest more than 10% of its assets in another UCITS or UCI.
+If the target investment is a UCI, it must do all of the following: issue yearly and half-yearly reports offer rules on asset segregation, borrowing, lending, and uncovered sales of transferable securities and money market instruments that are equivalent to the requirements of Directive 2009/65/EC offer investor protections that are equal to those of a UCITS 5.
+Shares of UCITS or UCIs (either within EU or not) that are linked to the Fund All requirements in row 4 apply, plus those in this row.
+The UCITS/UCI cannot charge a Sub-Fund any fees for buying or redeeming units. • If the UCITS/UCI management fee is lower than the Sub-Fund's management fee, the Sub-Fund can charge the difference between the two management fees on assets invested in the UCITS/UCI.
+Otherwise, the Sub-Fund must either waive its management fee on assets invested in the UCITS/UCI or must limit its management fee to 0.25% of its assets.